FREQUENTLY ASKED QUESTIONS

 A. If you have to stop a course part way through, the Institute will hold your place open for up to two years at the discretion of an Institute Directors.
 You are obliged to continue payments for the semester started.
 IHS cannot guarantee an immediate place, you may have to wait for a place to become available.

 Q. What are the career opportunities?

 A. There is an ever increasing demand and need for effective graduates from our courses in today’s society.
-As a graduate of an IHS course you will be well placed for jobs within the healthcare, health & beauty and sports & leisure industries.
+As a graduate of an IHS you will be well placed for jobs within the healthcare, health & beauty and sports & leisure industries.
 For those who wish to set up in private practice, IHS will support you with all the advice and guidelines required in launching your practice.
-Current opportunities in Ireland include:
+Current opportunities include:

 - Education of the public, media, students and other health professionals

 - Employment with supplement companies as nutrition advisors, product developers or sales advisors

 - Contributing articles to industry, academic or general interest publications

 - Postgraduate research to Masters level (via distance learning)

 - Training health food traders and other groups in industry